Do I need to have done any previous self development work?

 Is it a sexualised environment?

-The workshop creates a space where gay men emotionally connect with themselves and each other in a non-sexualised environment.
+The Programme creates a space where gay men emotionally connect with themselves and each other in a non-sexualised environment.

 Is it therapy?

-The workshop is not therapy – nor is it an alternative to therapy – however, the effect of participation is therapeutic as it covers emotional and psychological wellbeing issues.
+The Programme is not therapy – nor is it an alternative to therapy – however, the effect of participation is therapeutic as it covers emotional and psychological wellbeing issues.

 Am I expected to disclose my most personal stories?